cboudereau/ArcadeCab/README.md

 Hyperspin, Launchbox, Maximus or whatever.
 I used Maximus due to the transversal features but after somes issues (game not saved, ...)
 I tried a custom integration with Hyperspin which is perfect.

 ### tools
-Under the tools folder you can find usefull script/tools for HyperSpin Databases and theme integration
+Under the tools folder you can find useful script/tools for HyperSpin Databases and theme integration

 ### Integration Scripts : The script called by the frontend
 You can find each script for specific emulator into script folder